7RedViolin/pySigma-backend-sentinelone/README.md

 It supports the following output formats:

 * default: plain SentinelOne Deep Visibility queries
-* format_1: json formatted SentinelOne Deep Visibility queries that includes the query, rule name, rule ID, and rule description
+* json: JSON formatted SentinelOne Deep Visibility queries that includes the query, rule name, rule ID, and rule description

 This backend is currently maintained by: